hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 When you now view this directory with `ls -l`, it will display the link like:

 ```
-E_coli.gff.gz -> /n/scratch/users/w/wig051/GCA_000005845.2_ASM584v2_genomic.gff.gz
+E_coli.gff.gz -> /n/scratch/users/<first_letter_of_username>/<username>/GCA_000005845.2_ASM584v2_genomic.gff.gz
 ```

 If you want to keep the original file name as the link name you can use just the path to where the symbolic link will be created and not include a new `<link_name>`.
-Since we are putting the link in our current directory, we can use `.`.
+Since we are putting the link in our current directory, we can use `.`, but it is not necessary.

 ***Importantly, if the original file or folder is deleted or moved, the symbolic link will become broken.*** It is common on many distributions for symbolic links to blink if they becomes broken.